tzler/server_side_psych/experiment_setup/hello_world/README.md

 This is a bare bones example that utilizes all of the server side infrastructure we've been developing.
 It's a good place to start if you need to troubleshoot your setup or try to understand what's going on under the hood.
 Generally:

-- `index.html`: the 'landing page' served to the client, with instructions for the server
+- `index.html`: the 'landing page' served to the client
 - `app.js`: mangages server-client interactions, and server-server interactions (e.g. mongo queries)
 - `functions.js`: client side functions that link html elements (e.g. buttons) with server side processes

-You'll need to create a folder in this directory called `credentials` that has three json files you've created throughout the set up process:

-- `mongo_keys`: contains the user and password you set to secure mongodb
-- `ssl_certificate`: the ssl certificate you generated to enable https
-- `ssl_privatekey`: the ssl private key you generated to enable https

-You'll also need to make sure you have `port 8888` enabled in your firewall.

-Once you have these requirements met, initialize the `node` modules in this folder with `npm`:
+First, initialize the `node` modules in this folder with `npm`:

 ```
 $ npm init --yes # initialize and accept all defaults